govorox/SSLClient/README.md

 | 31        | -51 dBm or more     | Excellent signal |

 ## 🖥 Contributing
 Contributions are welcome!
 Please fork the repository and submit pull requests with your enhancements.
+For more information on contributing, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.